rhngla/rhngla.github.io/blog.md

 ---
-layout: home
+layout: blog
 title: Blog
 permalink: /blog/
 ---

-Test blog landing page
+A collection of thoughts about papers I read as well as my own work.